Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Methodology

 \subsubsection{Human-perceived Personality}

-We conducted a human study to gather participants' perceptions of the chatbot's personality.
-Each participant was randomly assigned to interact with one chatbot and engaged in multi-turn, text-based conversations to complete the designed task.
-A user interface example is shown in Appendix \ref{appendix:interface}.
+We conducted a human study to gather participants' perceptions of the chatbot's personality with the designed interface (Appendix \ref{appendix:interface}).
+Each participant was randomly assigned to interact with one chatbot and engaged in multi-turn, task-based conversations.

-After completing the task, participants were asked to rate their perceived personality of the chatbot using the BFI-2-XS \cite{soto2017short}.
+After completing the task, participants were asked to rate their perceived personality of the chatbot using the BFI-2-XS \citep{soto2017short}.
 The BFI-2-XS consists of 15 items, each representing a distinct facet of one of the Big Five personality domains, thus preserving the scale’s comprehensive descriptive and predictive capabilities.
+To mitigate the impact of individual variability, we aggregated evaluation scores across chatbots sharing the same personality configuration (i.e., for all high or all low) for analysis.